 Heartleaf philodendron trails in a softer, more relaxed way than pothos.
 The leaves are deeper green with a slight droop at the tip that makes each stem look like it’s leaning into the light.
 She tolerates low light but prefers something brighter.
 Water when the top inch of soil feels dry and she’ll reward you with steady, cheerful growth.

-The heartleaf philodendron care guide has a good section on reading her leaf color to diagnose what she needs.
+The heartleaf philodendron care guide has a good section on reading her leaf color to diagnose what she needs, and the best tropical plants for indoors roundup helps if you want more trailing plants with the same lush aroid feel.

 Best for: shelves, medium-light rooms, beginners